Garuda Indonesia: Developments after the lifting of ban (2009–2020)

 Comparison between Garuda's current and previous livery.
 The aircraft on the right is in the current livery; the other two are in the airline's previous livery (2010).

-Following the lifting of the EU ban against Garuda Indonesia and three other Indonesian carriers which were Lion Air, etc, the airline announced in July 2009 an aggressive five-year expansion plan known as the Quantum Leap.
+Following the lifting of the EU ban against Garuda Indonesia, Airfast Indonesia, Mandala Airlines and Premiair, the airline announced in July 2009 a five-year expansion plan known as the Quantum Leap.
 The plan involved an image overhaul, including changing the airline's livery, staff uniform and logo, and nearly doubling the size of its fleet from 62 to 116.
-The Quantum Leap also plans to boost annual passenger numbers to 27.6 million in the same period, up from 10.1 million at the time of program launch through increasing domestic and international destinations from 41 to 62.
+The Quantum Leap also aimed to boost annual passenger numbers to 27.6 million in the same period, up from 10.1 million at the time of program launch through increasing domestic and international destinations from 41 to 62.
 Route expansions included Amsterdam, with a stopover in Dubai, in 2010.
-As of 2014, Garuda flies to Amsterdam non-stop five times a week using a Boeing 777-300ER with continuing service to London, with the sixth weekly service to be added by the end of 2015.
-Other European and American cities such as Frankfurt, Paris, Rome, Madrid and Los Angeles are being considered for reopening.
+In 2014, Garuda flew to Amsterdam non-stop five times a week using a Boeing 777-300ER with continuing service to London, with a sixth weekly service planned for the end of 2015.
+Other European and American cities such as Frankfurt, Paris, Rome, Madrid and Los Angeles were considered for reopening.

 As part of the Quantum Leap, the airline refreshed its logo and redesigned its livery in 2009, more than 20 years after the last update.
 New uniforms were introduced in 2010.
 In 2010, the airline placed a firm order for six additional Airbus A330s at the 2010 Farnborough Airshow, while it opened a new hub at Sultan Hasanuddin International Airport, Makassar, South Sulawesi to increase services to the eastern part of Indonesia on 1 June 2011, its third after Jakarta and Denpasar.

-In 2013, Garuda's won the Skytrax World's Best Cabin Crew Awards, and in 2018, Garuda's won the awards again for the fifth consecutive year.
+Garuda won the Skytrax World’s Best Cabin Crew award for five consecutive years from 2014 to 2018.

 During this period, the airline also added additional frequencies to many of its international routes, including to Singapore, Bangkok, Beijing and Shanghai from Jakarta, while it also added capacity to Denpasar-Seoul.

+Garuda Indonesia Boeing 747-400 in the airline's then-new livery at Seoul Incheon Airport in 2012.
+The livery was introduced in 2009 as part of the Quantum Leap programme.

 At the Paris Air Show 2011, Garuda Indonesia announced a firm order of 25 Airbus A320s with an option for another 25.
-All 25 Airbus A320s are to be used by their subsidiary, Citilink The airline's earlier order for the Boeing 787, made in 2005, was changed once more, due to the delays in the 787's entry into service.
+All 25 Airbus A320s were intended for its subsidiary, Citilink The airline's earlier order for the Boeing 787, made in 2005, was changed once more, due to the delays in the 787's entry into service.
 Garuda opted to sign for 10 Boeing 777-300ERs instead, which it would take delivery of in 2013 to use on long-haul flights to Europe, and medium-haul flights within Asia, such as to Japan, China, Singapore and Saudi Arabia, as well as short-haul domestic routes between Jakarta and Denpasar.